Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 If you find yourself increasingly anxious, you're not alone.

 Those are justifiable concerns.
 And worrying about them — or other serious situations — can be useful if it helps us make decisions and prepare for the future.

 The key, Dowd says, is to focus on how and when you worry.

-Thanks to a 24-hour news cycle, it’s hard to avoid bad news that could affect you and your family.
+And thanks to a 24-hour news cycle, it’s hard to avoid bad news that could affect you and your family.

 "You don't have to tune out news completely — you need to stay informed — but limit your exposure," Dowd says.

 Pick one or two times to check the news each day.
 And have a plan for other, more relaxing activities, such as meditating, working out or reading a book.

 Setting aside time to fret — say 15 minutes every day — can actually help you worry less.

 "If a concern pops up at another time, tell yourself, 'I'll worry about it later,' " Dowd says.
 Use your worry time to solve problems you can control and to let go of things you can't.